Opposite of HARBOUR – 35 Antonyms With Sentence Examples

 Turn out The bay will harbour the merchant ships.
 The bay will turn out the merchant ships.

-READ: Opposite of ASHAMED - 35 Antonyms With Sentence Examples
+READ: Opposite of MUSTER - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of HARBOUR